-• Preprocess the polygon data to provide minimal bounding boxes that can then be used for more efficient data retrieval and calculations.
+Provide minimal bounding boxes for the polygon data that can be used for more efficient data retrieval and calculations.

-Creating minimal bounding boxes for the polygon data increases speed and efficiency on both the client and server sides.
-One the server side, database searches can be done using the bounding boxes instead of the actual polygon coordinates.
-Since this can involve searching through significantly fewer coordinate points, our search time is dramatically reduced.
-On the client side, the use of bounding boxes can reduce the number of calculations in most cases.
+Creating minimal bounding boxes for the polygon data increases speed and efficiency for both the client and server.
+On the server, database searches can be done using the bounding boxes instead of the actual polygon coordinates.
+As this involves searching through fewer coordinate points, search time is dramatically reduced.
+On the client, the use of bounding boxes can reduce the number of calculations in most cases.
 To determine whether a particular coordinate point is within a specific polygon, it is first determined whether the point is within the polygon's minimal bounding box.
 If it is not, it can immediately be eliminated without any further calculations.